saurabhdhingra/chayachitr/README.md

 ### 2. Environment Setup

-Create a '.env' file in the project root:
+Create a `.env` file in the project root:

 ```
 # Database